 Enquiries: please phone 0468 543 933 or use this form.

 The Writing Workshop @ Kids in the Park holiday workshops for ages 8-12.
-As part of the Kids in the Park program, our fun and popular regular creative writing workshops will take place Monday 8th - Wednesday 10th July, 12.30pm - 2.30pm each day at the Education Centre, Bicentennial Park, Sydney Olympic Park.
-(Note: age overlap with previous group is for your convenience and judgment.
-We're happy to discuss the most appropriate group for your 8 or 9 year-old.)
+As part of the Kids in the Park program, our fun and popular regular creative writing workshops will take place Monday 7th - Wednesday 9th July, 12.30pm - 2.30pm each day at the Education Centre, Bicentennial Park, Sydney Olympic Park.
+(Note: age overlap with previous group is for your convenience and judgment.)
 Invent your own country, travel in time, invent wild new machines (and use them).
 Create world-changing events, and write superbly serious or fantastically funny stories and poems - all in your own brilliant literary style. $160 inc GST.
 Places available.
 Click here to book (opens PDF in new window).

-Selective High Schools Placement and ACER Scholarship Tests preparation writing workshop for students entering year 6 in 2014.
-Saturday 13th July, 10am - 1pm.
-This three-hour workshop complements other more broadly based workshops and is directed towards students entering year 6 in 2013 and intending to sit the NSW Selective High Schools Placement Test to be held early in 2013 or ACER scholarship tests.
+Selective High Schools Placement and Scholarship Tests preparation writing workshop for current year 5 students entering year 6 in 2015.
+Saturday 12th July, 10am - 1.00pm.
+This three-hour workshop complements other more broadly based workshops and is directed towards students entering year 6 in 2015 and intending to sit the NSW Selective High Schools Placement Test to be held early in 2015 or ACER scholarship tests.
 The workshop will cover skills for the test's creative writing component, including scenario development, planning and test practice.
 Includes materials.
 We recommend that children first learn to write well, and secondly how to direct their writing skills towards a twenty-minute test.
 Unlike our other courses, this workshop focuses on the second of these! $99 or $75 when booked with any other holiday workshop.
 Places available.
-Click here to book (opens PDF in new window).
+Click here for booking form (opens PDF in new window).

-Other Available Courses (not offered in July hols)
+Other Available Courses (not offered in Summer holidays)

 One-day "Write Your Own Book: The Hundred-Year Mystery" workshop for 8-13 year-olds.
 (Not offered in September 2012.)
 Invent an event so powerful that its repercussion are still felt 100 years later - a crime, discovery or secret passed from generation to generation.
 This full day (bring your own picnic lunch) will give you all the skills and inspiration you need to set, plan and build a gripping mystery story.
 Held at the Education Centre, Bicentennial Park, Sydney Olympic Park.